 Fascism is one such solution, a very extreme one.
-But another example is precisely what the Labour Government is doing; it was Labour that introduced the 1967 Immigration human race, but a race of classesbosses and workers!!
+But another example is precisely what the Labour Government is doing; it was Labour that introduced the 1967 Immigration Act.

 Working-class militants must clearly state: There is no single human